Skip to main content

 If you or a loved one is struggling with methadone addiction, you’re not alone.
 At Freeman Recovery Center, we understand the complexities of methadone dependency and are here to offer compassionate and comprehensive support.
 Our team is committed to guiding you through every step of your recovery with personalized treatment plans and expert care.

-Explore our methadone addiction rehab and treatment programs in Tennessee to find the support you need.
+Explore our methadone rehab in Tennessee to find the support you need.
 Whether you’re seeking medical detox, intensive outpatient care, or ongoing therapy, our programs are designed to treat the physical and psychological elements of addiction simultaneously.
-Contact us at Freeman Recovery Center at (615) 645-3677 to discuss how you can begin methadone addiction rehab today.
+Contact us at Freeman Recovery Center at (615) 645-3677 to discuss how you can begin methadone rehab in Tennessee today.

 Methadone Rehab in Dickson, Tennessee (TN)